rohanb10/snoozz-tab-snoozing/docs/PRIVACY.md

 ## Extension Permissions

 **alarms**
-A single alarm is created (and reused) to wake up your tabs at the correct time.
+- A single alarm is created (and reused) to wake up your tabs at the correct time.
-If you have no tabs snoozed, this alarm is deleted.
+- If not tabs are waking up in the next hour, the alarm is set to be triggered again in an hour.

 **notifications**
 - Send you notifications when a tab is reopened.